Packman History, Family Crest & Coats of Arms

 - Origins Available:

-England with the Norman Conquest of 1066.
+Packman is a name of ancient Norman origin.
+It arrived in England with the Norman Conquest of 1066.
 The Packman family lived in Kent, at Peckham.
 The surname of derives from the Old English words pekke, indicating the top of a mountain or hill, and ham, meaning homestead or settlement, and distinguished the settlement by its proximity to a prominent peak.
-The name of te settlement then became attached to those who lived there.

 Early Origins of the Packman family